-Italy is where you’ll be dazzling yourself with pizza and pasta, Spain will give you tons of seafood dishes, good cocktails, and tapas.
-East Europe has some serious snack food like Langos from Hungary but also some fulfilling street food like Souvlaki from Greece.
-These dishes are endless and it is impossible to pick a favorite from them.
-Europe is full of delicious food – it is more like a heaven for a gourmand!
+Italy is where you’ll be filling yourself up with pizza and pasta, Spain is where you will get tons of seafood dishes, good cocktails, and tapas.
+Eastern Europe has some seriously great snack food but also some fulfilling street food like Souvlaki in Greece.
+The dishes are endless and it is impossible to pick a favorite from them.
+Europe is full of delicious food and its worth exploring what each country has to offer.

-How could someone pass by Italy without tasting this delicious thing?
-Traditionally a dish from Rome, pasta alla carbonara is loved by everyone in Italy so it is possible to see in different regions as well.
-Typically, pasta is shaped either as a spaghetti or rigatoni.
-The carbonara sauce consists of guanciale – smoked pork cheeks, egg yolk, and pepper and Pecorino Romano cheese.
-The true Italian version doesn’t have any cream or so.
-Try the best carbonara in a beautiful modern trattoria in Rome in Santo Palato.
+How could someone go to Italy without tasting this delicious meal?
+Carbonara is originally from Rome and Italians love it!
+So it is easy to find in most parts of italy!
+Typically, the pasta is either spaghetti or rigatoni.
+The carbonara consists of guanciale (smoked pork cheeks), egg yolk, and pepper and Pecorino Romano cheese.
+The true Italian version doesn’t have any cream.
+To try one of the best carbonaras in Italy go to the beautiful and modern trattoria in Rome’s Santo Palato.

 Address: Piazza Tarquinia, 4a/b, Rome